mobily-enterprises/jsonreststores/README.md

 In the documentation and the code, you will often see that two versions of the object are passed: `doc` and `fullDoc`.
 This is because JsonRestStores allows you to define a method, `extrapolateDoc()`, which will extrapolate the information you actually want to read.
 Basically, `extrapolateDoc()` is run every time a record is fetched from the database.

-You can use this method if you want a store to only fetch a partial amount of information.
+You can use this method to manipulate your data every time it's fetched from the database.
+However, the resulting data _must still conform with the schema after manipulation _, or JsonRestStore will get into an error.

-Note that permission functions have both `doc` and `fullDoc` so that they can easily make an "informed" decision on granting or denying access.
+Note that permission functions have both `doc` and `fullDoc` so that they can easily make an "informed" decision on granting or denying access regardless of how the data was manipulated by `extrapolateDoc()`.

 The method's signature is:

-    extrapolateDoc( params, body, options, fullDoc, cb )`
+    extrapolateDoc( params, body, options, fullDoc, cb( err, doc ) )`

+It's important that you create a copy of `fullDoc` rather than changing it directly.
+E.g.:

+...this is wrong:

+    extrapolateDoc: function( params, body, options, fullDoc, cb){
+      // WRONG!!!
+This will effectively change fullDoc, which IS a side-effect doc = fullDoc;
+      doc.name = doc.name.toUpperCase();
+      cb( null, name );
+    }

+...this is correct:

+    extrapolateDoc: function( params, body, options, fullDoc, cb){
+      // CORRECT!
+This will create a copy of fullDoc, and THEN manipulate it var doc = {};
+      for( var k in fullDoc ) doc[ k ] = fullDoc[ k ];
+      doc.name = doc.name.toUpperCase();
+      cb( null, name );
+    }

 ### `prepareBeforeSend( doc, cb )`(

 The method `prepareBeforeSend()` does exactly what it says: it will manipulate `doc` just before it's sent over to the client who requested it.
-This is especialy useful if you want to apply last minute changes to the data you send. _The changes only apply to data that is sent over the network!_ If you use a store via its API, this function will not be run.
+This is especialy useful if you want to apply last minute changes to the data you send.

+An important difference between `prepareBeforeSend()` and `extrapolateDoc()` is that the data in `prepareBeforeSend()` does __not__ have to conform to the schema at all.
+This is the right time to add _anything_ you want to it without worrying about breaking the schema.

 The method's signature is: